MobaHinted/client/readme.md

 ## What's the catch?

 Nah.
 I play League, the clients/tools are annoying, and I want one that has all of my favorite features without the ads or anything like that.

-If you want to thank me, then send me an email, report an issue, or star this repository; there is also a Sponsor option for one-off gifts, go crazy.

 ### Privacy

 No data is automatically transmitted to me, except if you enable periodic information dumps (disabled by default) for analytics and debugging purposes, or if you include it in the feedback form.
 The exact data included is up to you to select.

-If you opt to use data from my server instead of downloading it, then whatever data about you is available to CloudFlare and DigitalOcean, I only track occurences of data access, no user data.
-It's faster not to, but league data is pretty fat - particularly in its initial download.

-There are also lots of API requests of course, so Riot has access to whatever data about you, too.
-But if you don't want them to have your data, then you'd have to not play league ... so ...
+Your API requests are proxied through my server for caching and better rate limiting, I'm just log accesses, but CloudFlare and DigitalOcean will have access to your data.

+If you prefer, you can set up an environment variable as described in the Setup section above, and then your API requests won't be proxied, but then Riot will have all that data; though you're already playing League ... so ...

+## Contributing

+The biggest contribution would be trying it out, and opening an issue if you find one.

+If you want to code on this, try fixing an issue, or implementing something from the ToDo list, and opening a pull request.
+If it all works out fine, we can talk about adding you as a contributor.

+If you want to thank me, then send me an email, report an issue, or star this repository; there is also a Sponsor option on the Github page for one-off gifts, go crazy.

 ## License
 This software is licensed under GPLv3, and as such can be shared freely.
 Crediting me is good.

 "Copyright 2020 Ethan Henderson <ethan@zbee.codes>"